The Hearing Australia web site uses cookies to improve the user experience. Click here for more information.

 Hearing Australia’s values in action: Discover our guiding principles

 Our values are not just words; they shape our actions and interactions with our clients, colleagues, and the communities we serve.
 As a purpose-driven organisation, our values define who we are and how we approach our mission to provide life-changing hearing solutions.
-Here, we hear from some of our people who embody these values at Hearing Australia.
+Let’s hear from some of our people who embody these values at Hearing Australia.

 Rheanna Beer, Clinical Community Advisor, Tasmania - “Hearing Australia is so active in working in communities, not just First Nations but across the entire country.
 We have recruited community hearing advisors who go into the community and advocate for hearing health.
 They encourage everyone to get their hearing checked - whether it’s at a pharmacy after they’ve had a vaccination or at a community event.
 It’s about actively promoting hearing awareness.”